Corporate Dissolution: How to Dissolve a Delaware Corporation

 The State of Delaware typically takes three to five business days to return the receipt of filing.
 Once we receive it, we will forward the Certificate of Dissolution to you by email for your records.

-You will then need to wrap up any outstanding affairs and make sure you notify employees, suppliers, clients and distribute any remaining assets often based on business ownership.
+You will need to wrap up any outstanding affairs and make sure you notify, employees, suppliers, clients, and any other creditors before you distribute any remaining assets, often based on business ownership.
+As your corporation is settling any debts and obligations, ensure that you have the means to settle any pending legal disputes that your company is involved in.

 For more information on how to dissolve a company, or to begin the corporate dissolution process, please contact our helpful staff by phone (800-345-2677), email or live chat, and we'll be happy to assist.